Graph-Based Light-Curve Features for Robust Transient Classification: Introduction

 Despite notable successes—e.g., decision-tree and random-forest pipelines exceeding 90\% completeness with $<10\%$ contamination for several classes \citep{Graham2017, Richards2011}—feature-based approaches face persistent challenges.
 They entail expensive engineering and expert knowledge to separate sub-classes in uneven, noisy, gap-ridden data \citep{Becker2020}; pipelines spend much of their budget on feature selection and fitting; classifiers struggle with underrepresented or novel classes; and degeneracies between similar light-curve shapes remain \citep{Hlo2023}.

 A complementary direction preserves temporal structure by reframing each light curve as a graph whose connectivity encodes simple geometric visibility relations \citep{Blancato2022}.
 In the horizontal visibility graph (HVG) two observations are linked if no intervening point exceeds the lower of the pair; directed HVG (DHVG) orients edges forward in time to capture asymmetry; and weighted HVG (W-HVG) attaches edge weights that reflect amplitude contrasts or measurement uncertainties \citep{Blancato2022}.
-These constructions depend only on relative ordering and local visibility, making them resilient to monotone transformations and modest cadence irregularity while translating extrema, bursts, plateaus, and skewness into compact graph descriptors (degree distributions, motif profiles, clustering, assortativity, path/efficiency, spectral signatures) that integrate cleanly with standard learners \citep{Audenaert2025, Ksoll2020, Garraffo2021}.
-We therefore situate our study within the MANTRA benchmark to enable like-for-like comparisons across eight classes \citep{Neira2020}, and we evaluate a simple, reproducible pipeline that builds HVG/DHVG/W-HVG representations, extracts network features, and trains modern tree ensembles; complementary large-scale efforts in heterogeneous survey data \citep{Fei2024} and alternative representations such as dm--dt mappings with convolutional networks \citep{Mahabal2011, Mahabal2017}, as well as targeted population studies \citep{Zhang2023}, provide useful context for our approach.
+These constructions depend only on relative ordering and local visibility, making them resilient to monotone transformations and modest cadence irregularity while translating extrema, bursts, plateaus, and skewness into compact graph descriptors (degree distributions, motif profiles, clustering, assortativity, path/efficiency, spectral signatures) that integrate cleanly with standard learners \citep{Audenaert2025, Ksoll2020, Garraffo2021}. {We therefore situate our study within the MANTRA benchmark as a widely used public reference for transient classification, and we report results on a quality-controlled, class-balanced subset (defined by a minimum-epochs requirement and non-transient subsampling) to ensure stable graph construction and informative macro-averaged evaluation across eight classes \citep{Neira2020}.
+We evaluate a simple, reproducible pipeline that builds HVG/DHVG/W-HVG representations, extracts network features, and trains modern tree ensembles; complementary large-scale efforts in heterogeneous survey data \citep{Fei2024} and alternative representations such as dm--dt mappings with convolutional networks \citep{Mahabal2011, Mahabal2017}, as well as targeted population studies \citep{Zhang2023}, provide useful context for our approach.}